 Configure Custom Domains with Self-Managed Certificates

-Custom Domains with the Self-Managed Certificates option is available for enterprise customers only.
-Choosing this option means that you are responsible for managing your SSL/TLS certificates and configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0.
+You can choose to manage the certificates for your custom domains yourself, which means that you are responsible for managing your SSL/TLS certificates and configuring a reverse proxy to handle SSL termination and forwarding requests to Auth0.

 Choose this option if: